damonkukreja/ecommerce-revenue-dashboard/README.md

 - `dashboard_screenshot.png` — screenshot of the final Tableau dashboard
 - `sample_cleaned_retail.csv` — sample of the cleaned dataset used for dashboarding

-Note: The full cleaned dataset and Tableau packaged workbook were not uploaded due to GitHub file size limits.
+Note: The raw Excel dataset was not uploaded due to file size limits.
+The cleaning script shows the data preparation workflow used to create the cleaned dataset for Tableau.

 ## What I Learned